PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Difficult)/english.md

 #####
 ```

 To slowly make hashes increase as we move down we need an offset number.
-We will increase this offset number every stack.
+We will increase this offset number every "stack".

 ```c
 #include <stdio.h>